itsOwen/CyberScraper-2077/README.md

 URL Example : "https://news.ycombinator.com/?p=1 1-3 or 1,2,3,4"
 ```

-If you want to scrape a specific page, Just enter the query please scrape page number 1 or 2, If you want to scrape all pages, Simply give a query like scrape all pages in csv or whatever format you want.
+If you want to scrape a specific page, just enter the query "please scrape page number 1 or 2".
+If you want to scrape all pages, simply give a query like "scrape all pages in csv" or whatever format you want.

 ### Handling Errors